 How to Trade Even with a Job

-If you only want to trade part-time, you can do all your analysis around your job.
+You can also do all your analysis around your job, especially if you only want to trade part-time.
 If you work days, you do all your analysis at night.
 Do the opposite if you work nights.

-You can do your research before or after work, whichever is most ideal for you.
-Another option is to work out potential trading strategies on the weekends or outside market hours.
+You can also do your research before or after work, whichever is most ideal for you.
+Another option is to work out potential trading strategies outside market hours.

 Now, whenever you run your analysis, remember to always: